eddumpy/IOTA-exploratory-software/README.md

 ## Dependencies

 To run any of the scripts the Python IOTA API library, PYOTA, needs to be installed.
-Go to the directory where you cloned this repository and install PYOTA.
+To install PYOTA, run the command below in the command line:

 ``pip install pyota``